matthewvolk/amifree/README.md

 9. Application stores calendarId in .env file

 #### TO DO:
-* Refactor API to handle data manipulation from command line arguments
+* `amifree config`: Walks user through the process of creating Calendar API app in Google Developer console, generating and downloading credentials, passing credentials to CLI application for registration
-* Throw error message alerting user to create a .env if they try to run app w/o one
+* `amifree --this week`: As well as other commands like this, I want the user to be able to query their calendar for a wider range of dates

 #### Issues/Security Concerns:
 * Right now, all users are forced to create their own Google API credentials for this project.
 I want to look into a way to have everyone use my Google API credentials without giving them access to my file.